Hunter & Gather Foods logo

 All articles

-Does magnesium citrate help with sleep?Updated 14 days ago
+Does magnesium citrate help with sleep?Updated 6 months ago

 Yes, magnesium citrate is often associated with promoting better sleep.